Office of Environmental Health (OEH)

 - Foster regional interest & provide professional career opportunities

-- Stay tuned for Alaska Pacific University’s upcoming and accredited Environmental Public Health undergraduate program!
+- Alaska Pacific University now has an accredited Environmental Public Health undergraduate program!
+Click here for more information.

 - Interested in a paid Environmental Health internship?